CodeXAcademyTechnologies/springhill-code-201n1/class-05/README.md

 #### Execute

 - Publish a static webpage on GitHub page from a specific branch.
+(5a: Use GitHub Pages)
 - Apply the use of images, color, and text formatting to style an HTML page.
+(5c: CSS Diner)
 - Git repository management through the use of branches and merging.
+(5a and 5b)

 ## Notes